 Customer sentiment analysis refers to understanding how customers feel about your business.
 They might like you, dislike you, or be completely indifferent towards you.
 To find out, the first step is listening to what your customers are saying by monitoring your online reviews and social mentions.

-Star ratings are the most obvious display of customer sentiment, but they don’t shed light on why your customers feel the way they do, and this “why” will determine whether your customers do business with you again or not.
+Star ratings are the most obvious display of customer sentiment.
+Still, they don’t shed light on why your customers feel the way they do.
+This “why” will determine whether your customers do business with you again or not.
 If you dig deeper into the actual content of customer feedback, you can identify trending topics and underlying themes that are driving your ratings and revenue.
 This is difficult, if not impossible, to do without a text analytics software.
-The good news is that there are several solutions available that convert your customer feedback from across the web into straightforward insights you can take action on.
+The good news is that there are several solutions available that convert your customer feedback from across the web into straightforward insights.

 If you’re on the fence about investing in social sentiment analysis tools, take a look at some of the benefits customer sentiment analysis can deliver for your business: